 C# is not a difficult programming language to learn.
 It is an object-oriented (OO) language, and the syntax is like Java.
 For sure it needs time to master it, but this is common for all programming languages.
 A beginner can start with C# and in a short time, be able to create an application.

-C# was released in 2000, and it is actively developed and supported by Microsoft.
+C# was released in 2001, and it is actively developed and supported by Microsoft.
 It is being used by millions of developers and is not going away soon.
-It is a powerful and popular programming language, and it’s worth to invest your time in it.
+It is a powerful and popular programming language, and it’s worth investing your time in it.

 With Python, you can create web and client applications but not games and mobile apps.
 It is an easy language to learn, and there are also some popular frameworks that will help you create a web application, such as Django.